Learning Deep Parameterized Skills from Demonstration for Re-targetable Visuomotor Control: Introduction

 \section{Introduction}

-Recent advances have allowed for deep learning of visuomotor skills from scratch.
-However, because such skills are based on strictly visual input, they are insufficiently flexible for tasks with multiple potential goals visible in the same scene.
+Recent advances have allowed for deep learning of visuomotor skills from demonstrations \citep{CodevillaSelfDriving, Zhang2017DeepIL}.
+However, because such skills are based only on visual input, they are insufficiently flexible for tasks with multiple potential goals visible in the same scene.
 For example, an intelligent robot should be able to identify and flip the correct light switch even in the presence of other light switches in the scene; it should be able to pick up the white queen on a chessboard even when there are other pieces, or press a specific button on a remote control.
-To achieve this behavior, the agent must learn a targetable skill: one that can be instructed to pick up \emph{that} piece, or flip \emph{that} switch, by taking as additional input a parameter vector that disambiguates its goal.
+To achieve this behavior, the agent must learn a targetable skill: one that can be instructed to pick up \emph{this} piece, or flip \emph{that} switch, by taking as additional input a parameter vector that disambiguates its goal or some relevant aspect of the particular task at hand.
 An important question is then how to build targetable visuomotor skills in a sample-efficient manner.

-While effective at learning an end-to-end visuomotor policy with a single goal from raw pixel data, current methodologies cannot be instructed either to a specific goal or towards a target that was not seen in training.
-Some approaches to solve this have involved either training a unique policy for every possible goal, or creating a learning algorithm that could quickly converge to the desired policy given a few training examples \citep{duanoneshot, finnmetalearning, oneshotmetalearning}.
-However, the amount of training data needed becomes prohibitive for related tasks such as pressing an elevator button, where one would need to train a separate skill for each button.
-Additionally, even though few-shot learning and meta-learning algorithms have drastically reduced the amount of training data needed, these algorithms require the robotic system to have a separate policy to target a specific goal.
-Alternatively, \citet{dasilvaskills} introduced parameterized skills that allowed robot agents to target specific goals with a single policy; however, these methods were not end-to-end and used a separate module to infer the goal from raw pixel data.
+While effective at learning an end-to-end visuomotor policy with a single goal from pixel data, current methodologies cannot be instructed either to a specific goal or towards a target not seen in training.
+Some approaches to solve this have involved either training a unique policy for different target behaviors \citep{CodevillaSelfDriving}, or creating a learning algorithm that could quickly converge to the desired policy given a few training examples \citep{duanoneshot, finnmetalearning, oneshotmetalearning}.
+However, the amount of training data required becomes prohibitive for related tasks such as pressing an elevator button, where one would need to train a separate skill for each button.
+Additionally, even though few-shot learning and meta-learning algorithms have drastically reduced the amount of training data needed, these algorithms require the system to have a separate policy to target a specific goal.
+Alternatively, \citet{dasilvaskills} introduced parameterized skills that allowed robot agents to target specific goals with a single policy; however, these methods were not end-to-end and used a separate module to infer the goal from pixel data.
+Furthermore, they exploited hand-selected features and did not learn directly from robot sensor data.